conduktor/conduktor-docs/docs/guides/conduktor-concepts/index.md

 A few examples:

-- Full-body or field-level Encryption & Decryption
+- Full-body or field-level Encryption and Decryption
 - Reject (during produce) or Skip (during consume) records that don't match business data quality rules
 - Enforce producer configurations such as acks or compression
 - Enforce or override configurations during a CreateTopic request, such as replication factor or naming convention